grzegorzmazur/yacas/docs/reference_manual/lists.rst

    .. seealso:: :func:`UnFlatten`

 .. function:: UnFlatten(list,operator,identity)

-   inverse operation of Flatten
+   inverse operation of :func:`Flatten`

-   :param list: list of objects the operator is to work on
-   :param operator: infix operator
-   :param identity: identity of the operator

-   UnFlatten is the inverse operation of Flatten.
-Given a list, it can be turned into an expression representing for instance the addition of these elements by calling UnFlatten with ``+`` as argument to operator, and 0 as argument to identity (0 is the identity for addition, since a+0=a).
+   :func:`UnFlatten` is the inverse operation of :func:`Flatten`.
+Given a list, it can be turned into an expression representing for instance the addition of these elements by calling :func:`UnFlatten` with ``+`` as argument to operator, and 0 as argument to identity (0 is the identity for addition, since a+0=a).
 For multiplication the identity element would be 1.

    :Example: